Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aceacdNX9WA,85.946572,96.095281.md

 ### Transcript

-> diet the next thing we've added are two new resources quartz and sulfur I don't know what they do because I don't play satisfactory I prefer to play factory
+> diet the next thing we've added are two new resources quartz and sulfur I don't know what they do because I don't play satisfactory I prefer to play factory town we've also added a map to the game